Home/Industries/Landscaping

 • Florida’s year-round growing season makes maintenance revenue steady and highly recurring

-• HOA- and community-heavy Southwest Florida creates dense, contract-based commercial demand
+• Florida’s HOA- and community-heavy markets create dense, contract-based commercial demand

 • Crew and H-2B labor planning is a key diligence area for buyers